xenon134/Nexus/README.md

 # Nexus
-An infinite Tic Tac Toe board, made with p5.js
+Too bored of regular Tic Tac Toe?
+Play online with your friends on this Tic Tac Toe board that extends infinitely in both dimensions.